-Section 4 states subject to appropriations, the Criminal Justice Training Commission, shall provide trial skills training for practitioners who are new to prosecution, or contract with an entity that serves prosecuting attorneys in Washington to provide that training.
+Section 4 states subject to the availability of amounts appropriated for this specific purpose, the Criminal Justice Training Commission shall provide trial skills training for practitioners who are new to prosecution, or contract with an entity that serves prosecuting attorneys in Washington to provide that training.
 By June 30, 2026, the Criminal Justice Training Commission, or its grantee who serves prosecuting attorneys in Washington, shall expand a trial skills program to include advanced trial skills training.

-Section 5(1) states subject to appropriation, the commission shall administer a law student rural public prosecution program, or contract with a statewide entity which represents prosecuting attorneys to run the program.
+Section 5(1) states subject to the availability of amounts appropriated for this specific purpose, the commission shall administer a law student rural public prosecution program, or contract with a statewide entity which represents prosecuting attorneys to run the program.